vm0809/Tour-react-/README.md

 Open the Terminal.
 Clone the repository
-Ensure that NodeJS and npm are installed on the system. change the diectory to repository name using $ cd https://github.com/shsarv/TravelYaari-react.
+Ensure that NodeJS and npm are installed on the system. change the diectory to repository name using $ cd command .
 Create a .env file and write REACT_APP_API_URL='your backend api url'. . install the dependencies by executing the follwing command: $ npm install.
 To run the React project. execute $npm start. and it will point to the localhost server with the port 3000.